nengnengli/bit1029public.github.io/research.md

 <div style="float:left;border:solid 1px 000;margin:20px;"><img src="/images/doom.gif" height="100"></div>
 <div style="float:none;clear:both;"></div>

-<p style="text-align:justify;">[Atari 2600](https://en.wikipedia.org/wiki/Atari_2600) is a classical video game set and is used as benchmark tasks in many DRL research.
+<p style="text-align:justify;"><a href="https://en.wikipedia.org/wiki/Atari_2600">Atari 2600</a> is a classical video game set and is used as benchmark tasks in many DRL research.
 We evaluated ADRQN in a flickering version of Atari, which obscuring the entire screen with a certain probability at each time step.
-Further more, a 3D video game [Doom](https://en.wikipedia.org/wiki/Doom_(1993_video_game)) is also used to evaluate our model.
-ADRQN achieves better performance than baseline methods ([DQN](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf), [DRQN](https://arxiv.org/abs/1507.06527), [DDRQN](https://arxiv.org/abs/1602.02672)) in flickering Atari and Doom.
-The citations of [ADRQN paper](https://arxiv.org/pdf/1704.07978.pdf) are up to 30 now.</p>
+Further more, a 3D video game <a href="https://en.wikipedia.org/wiki/Doom_(1993_video_game)">Doom</a> is also used to evaluate our model.
+ADRQN achieves better performance than baseline methods (<a href="https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf">DQN</a>, <a href="https://arxiv.org/abs/1507.06527">DRQN</a>, <a href="https://arxiv.org/abs/1602.02672">DDRQN</a>) in flickering Atari and Doom.
+The citations of <a href="https://arxiv.org/pdf/1704.07978.pdf">ADRQN paper</a> are up to 30 now.</p>

 ##### **Inverse Reinforcement Learning**